StockSharp/doc/en/topics/api/logging/strategy_logging.md

 ## Email sending

-1. The logger creating and passing to it sent letters parameters:
+1. Create the logger and pass it the parameters for the sent letters:

    ```cs
    var emailListener = new EmailLogListener("from@stocksharp.com", "to@stocksharp.com");